 2) Establish A Strategic Pricing Approach

-You have the ability to make the app free to download, use subscription pricing, offer an initial download price and/orr a series of in-app purchases.
+You have the ability to make your mobile app free to download, use subscription pricing, offer an initial download price and/or a series of in-app purchases.
 Each of these pricing models comes with pros and cons.

 At the time of this post, every app in the 25 Top Grossing apps uses the free or ‘freemium’ approach to build their audience before making the official first sale.
 Whether it’s Spotify offering a premium tier for more listens or Game of War offering users the ability to build gold for a better gaming experience – the freemium model rewards both value-driven apps and scalability.